tlk/docker-nemid-tu-example/README.md

 ```
 docker run -it -p 8080:8080 nemid-tu-example
 ```
-Stop the docker container with ctrl+c.
+Note: To stop the docker container press ctrl+c.

 ## Open the url in a browser
 Since the docker image was started in interactive mode, go to another terminal window